Knowledge Base Fact Sheet

 - To adjust the clamp lateral position:

 - Loosen the set screw that faces you (see Figure 4).
-Adjust the clamp’s lateral position by turning the knurled adjusting nut so that the wire is centered under the wedge foot.
+Adjust the clamp’s lateral position by turning the knurled adjusting nut so that the wire is centred under the wedge foot.

 - Perform a few bonds and check that the wire is still centred.
 If necessary, adjust the clamp’s lateral position more.